 Every trip donates a significant portion of its proceeds to a nonprofit organization working to minimize the impacts of industry and development on Alaska’s wildest places.
 We especially appreciate conservation organizations that follow the lead of local Alaska Native communities.
 We’re excited to share what we know about Alaska’s most pressing conservation issues with our guests.

-At Tundra Travels we believe the best Alaska backcountry guides are year-round residents with years – or decades! – of experience who hold a deep appreciation for wild places.
+At Tundra Travels we believe the best Alaska backcountry guides are year-round residents with decades of experience who hold a deep appreciation for wild places.

 Haley has been sharing remote Alaska with guests for 13 years.
-She believes in traveling respectfully through wild places, drawing elegant lines on the map and tuning into a more natural pace of living.
-As the owner/founder of Tundra Travel, Haley is proud to combine her passion for wilderness adventure with her commitment to conservation, by providing immersive backcountry experiences for guests while reimagining how a guide company can care for the people it employs and the places it visits.
+As the owner/founder of Tundra Travels, Haley is proud to combine her passion for wilderness adventure with her commitment to conservation, by providing immersive backcountry experiences for guests while reimagining how a guide company can care for it's guests, the people it employs and the places it visits.
 Haley is a Wilderness First Responder, a L3 ACA Packraft Instructor, has an AIARE PRO1 Avalanche Certification and is trained in Swiftwater Rescue.

 Brooke hails from the Great Pacific Northwest where her passion for all things outdoors was born.
-Calling Girdwood, Alaska her home for the last 23 years, she can be found year round exploring and guiding the mountains and rivers of this vast wilderness.
-Brooke loves sharing her passion for skiing by being an avalanche educator, a ski guide, and a PSIA Level III ski instructor.
 Brooke has been guiding in Alaska’s remote wilderness in the summer seasons for over two decades.
 She brings an enthusiasm for the conservation of wild spaces and a joy of being humbled by what Alaska has to offer to her guiding craft.
 Brooke is an ambassador for Baist Gloves, Flylow Gear, Corbeaux Clothing, and Atomic Skis and owns her own private guiding/consulting/concierge service: http://www.wildworldwanderings.com

 Sprout won't be joining you in the wilderness but she wishes you grand adventures!